Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Results

 \section{Results}

-In this section we study the LDOS and the zero-energy peak (ZEP) in LDOS for the cases of the uniform and nonuniform magnetization in a systematic manner.
-In order to show the robustness of the ZEP induced by spin-triplet odd-frequency paring, we calculate phase diagrams of the ZEP and the pair amplitudes as functions of several variables.
-We also show how to detect signatures of the long-range triplet-paring experimentally.
+In this section, we study the LDOS in the cases of uniform and nonuniform magnetizations systematically.
+In order to show the robustness of the ZEP in the LDOS induced by spin-triplet odd-frequency pairs, we calculate the phase diagrams of the ZEP and the pair amplitudes as functions of several variables.
+We also discuss how to detect signatures of long-range triplet pairing experimentally.